James Vann: Career

-Vann became the richest man in the Cherokee Nation, and possibly in the entire eastern U.S. at the time.
+Vann became the richest man in the Cherokee Nation.
 As a result of his favorable negotiations for access and land when the US government built the Federal Road, Vann built his Diamond Hill mansion, a two-story house constructed of brick in 1804, with access to the road, near present-day Chatsworth, Georgia.
 He also had a store and other facilities there.
 He donated land for the mission school of the Moravian Brethren, which he had encouraged the Cherokee National Council to permit.
 His father had earlier run a trading post on that site.

 Vann created a ferry across the nearby Conasauga River, and built a tavern and store nearby to supply locals and travelers.
 He also owned Vann's ferry, which crossed the Chattahoochee River near present-day Atlanta on the road to the Lower Towns of the Muscogee (Creek).
 Later he opened up a trading post near present-day Huntsville, Alabama.

 He held more than 100 slaves and hundreds of acres of plantation.
 He also owned land at the mouth of Ooltewah (Wolftever) Creek in present-day Hamilton County, Tennessee.
 His Vann's Ferry landing in Tennessee was the basis for Vann's Town.
 Later it became the county seat and was called Harrison.

 A story was recounted about Vann's wealth.
 Return J. Meigs Sr., the US Indian agent to the Cherokee living at Cherokee Agency (now Calhoun, Tennessee), found the government had misrouted its annuity payment to the nation (for lands surrendered in treaty) to New Orleans.
 Meigs turned to Vann for help.
 Vann paid the annuity in full from his own funds and could wait for Meigs to pay him back after he had received the original annuity.